That Wonderful Rose Named

 © Copyright Kitty Belendez.
 All rights reserved.

-This article was originally published in "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.
+This article was originally published in February 1994 issue of "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.

 Photos © Copyright by Kitty Belendez